bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 export {config as default};
 ```

 This file looks long, but it's mostly comments.
+The comments have been written as a kind of pseudo-documentation, so if you want to start using `linkifier`, I strongly suggest reading it carefully.

 For a more real-world example, you can see the latest snapshot of the configuration file I actually use for all my show notes in `examples/linkify-config-realworld.mjs` [on GitHub](https://github.com/bartificer/linkify/blob/master/examples/linkify-config-realworld.mjs).

 ## Final Thoughts

-Modernising my link generation tool, and solving my various problems and niggles, was really satisfying.
-It reminded me of just why I love being a coder.
-Making computers do real work for you really is so gratifying 🙂
+The starting point for this coding adventure was a genuine problem-to-be-solved that was quite unique to me, and also having a real effect on my ability to get something useful done.
+Writing show notes should not feel like a chore!
+Thanks to my programming skills and experience, I was able to solve my own problem.
+That felt empowering the first time I did it, and it felt just as empowering this time around.
+It was the perfect reminder of why this series exists — getting computers do real work for you really feels great! 🙂

-I hope to have whet a few appetites, and I hope you'll be inspired to build your own CLI apps in Javascript.
-I really do recommend using Commander.js, it's powerful, light-weight, and very self-consistent.
-Once you get the module's philosophy, everything makes sense!
+While it is annoying that that innocent days when you could just install anything you fancied from NPM are over (if they ever really existed).
+I hope my description of the tools available and how I go about managing the risks was helpful.
+Hopefully you feel empowered to continue leveraging the amazing fruits of the open source movement, safely.

-Even if you never write your own CLI apps, I hope the discussion on dependency management in our modern, dangerous, world was helpful.
-Remember, use exactly as many dependencies as you need, choose them carefully, and maintain them over time!
+Finally, I hope the quick overview of how I developed what feels like a true-blue terminal command using JavaScript was informative, and perhaps even a little inspirational.
+Maybe something like Commander.js can help you take your scripts to the next level‽